Respirator fit test: Flow (pressure) methods

-Flow methods are a more recent development.
-When a worker inhales, some aerosol is deposited in their respiratory system, lowering the exhaled concentration.
-During inhalation leaked unfiltered air trickles under the mask, before mixing with air inside the mask.
-If such a stream collides with the sampling probe, the measured concentration becomes higher than the actual value.
-But if the trickle does not come into contact with a probe the concentration becomes lower.
+Flow methods are a more-recent development.
+When a worker inhales, some aerosol is deposited in their respiratory system; this lowers the exhaled concentration.
+During inhalation, leaked, unfiltered air trickles under the mask before mixing with air inside the mask.
+If the stream collides with the sampling probe, the measured concentration becomes higher than the actual value; if the trickle does not come into contact with a probe, the concentration becomes lower.

-Control Negative Pressure (CNP) directly measures the volume of air leaking into the respirator, and this is converted into a fit factor.
-Using a challenge pressure of 53.8 – 93.1 L/min, the CNP devices stress the mask as a user would while breathing heavily under extreme physical conditions.
-A CNP device manufacturer claims that using air as a standard challenge agent provides a more rigorous test of mask fit than an aerosol agent.
-If air leaks into a respirator then, particles, vapors, or gas contaminants may also leak in.
-Redon protocols allow a fit test to be performed in under 3 minutes.

-The CNP Method of fit testing is OSHA, NFPA and ISO certified (among others).
+Control negative pressure (CNP) directly measures the volume of air leaking into a respirator, and this is converted into a fit factor.
+Using a challenge pressure of 53.8 – 93.1 L/min, CNP devices stress the mask as a user would while breathing heavily under extreme physical conditions.
+The CNP method of fit testing is OSHA, NFPA and ISO certified.

-Dichot method differs from CNP in that common filters are installed on the mask and air is quickly pumped out from the mask, creating a vacuum.
-The negative pressure depends on the filter resistance and leak rate.
-Filter resistance is measured with a sealed attachment of the mask to a dummy, allowing calculation of the leak rate through the gaps.
+The Dichot method differs from CNP in that common filters are installed on the mask and air is quickly pumped out of the mask, creating a vacuum.
+The negative pressure depends on filter resistance and leak rate.
+Filter resistance is measured with a sealed attachment of the mask to a dummy, allowing calculation of the leak rate through gaps.

 Industry

-U.S. law began requiring employers assign and test a mask for each employee before assignment to positions requiring respirator use and thereafter every 12 months, and optionally, in case of circumstances that could affect fit (injury, tooth loss, etc.).
+U.S. law began requiring employers to assign and test a mask for each employee before assignment to positions requiring respirator use, every 12 months thereafter and, optionally, in circumstances that could affect fit such as injury or tooth loss.
 Other countries have similar requirements.
-A U.S. study showed almost all large enterprises complied with these regulations.
-About half of enterprises with fewer than 10 workers were non-compliant in 2001.
-Such violations may be due to the cost of quantitative fit test equipment, qualitative fit test inaccuracy, and small organizations having fewer rigorous compliance processes.
+A U.S. study indicated that nearly all large enterprises complied with these regulations in 2001, but about half of enterprises with fewer than 10 employees were non-compliant.